oh-hey-world/ios/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Contributing

+If you make improvements to this application, please share them with others.

+- Fork the project on GitHub.
+- Make your feature addition or bug fix.
+- Commit with Git.
+- Send the author a pull request.

+If you add functionality to this application, create an alternative implementation, or build an application that is similar, please contact me and I’ll add a note to the README so that others can find your creation.